sengkchu/sengkchu.github.io/_posts/2018-data-science/2018-02-22-the-normal-distribution-and-the-central-limit-theorem.md

 ### The Central Limit Theorem

-So we just detected some outliers using the z-score, but why are we allowed to do that?
-The distribution did not even resemble the normal distribution.
-This is where the central limit theorem comes in.

-The central limit theorem states that if you have a sufficient number of randomly selected samples, the means of those samples will follow a normal distribution.
+The central limit theorem states that the distribution of the sample means of a large number of samples drawn from a population will approach a normal distribution, regardless of the shape of the population's distribution.
 As a result, we can apply statistical techniques that assume normality even if the samples themselves do not appear to be normal.

 Let's take the original peak-rpm data again without removing the outlier.
 This is what we are going to do: